Vyral/base-template/_posts/2020-12-17-will-we-see-you-at-purchasing-in-a-pandemic.md

 ---
 layout: post
-title: Will We See You at Buyers 101?
+title: Will We See You at Purchasing in a Pandemic?
 date: 2020-12-17 21:03:00
 tags:
   - Home Buyer Tips